 Some parts of our website offer a Postal Code lookup, but the list of Postal Codes it can check is incomplete, as we are not able to get the information we need, rather we add Postal Code results to it manually from time to time.
 Even passing a Postal Code check is not a guarantee of service availability at a specific address.
 The best way to find out (with 99.9% accuracy) if we can service your address, is to ask us, using the Sales menu item at the top of the page.
 If you order service and we find out that it is not available at your address we will refund your money.
-As a general rule of thumb if you already have or ever have has cable TV or cable high speed internet services (at that address) in Ontario with Cogeco, Shaw, or Rogers (coax cable), then we would be able to provide services at your address, and if your address is not serviceable by Rogers, Shaw, or Cogeco then it is not serviceable by us either for cable internet, though it might be serviceable for other types of internet that make use of a phone line such as DSL, FTTN, etc, (but not wireless, point to point or satellite).
+As a general rule of thumb if you already have, or ever have has had, cable TV or cable high speed internet services (at that address) in Ontario with Cogeco, Shaw, or Rogers (coax cable), then we would be able to provide services at your address.
+If your address is not serviceable by Rogers, Shaw, or Cogeco then it is not serviceable by us either for cable internet.
 Same applies if you live in Alberta, BC, Manitoba or Saskatchewan as we use Shaw cable lines.
 In the province of Quebec as we use Cogeco and Videotron cable lines.
 In the Atlantic provinces we only use Bell Aliant phone lines (where DSL 7 capable).
 We also use Telus lines in Alberta & BC, and Bell lines in Ontario, Quebec and the Atlantic province, where DSL capable.